Hello and welcome back to sad-ish things with happy endings that won't leave me alone 'til I write them. I own nothing. Enjoy!

 His blood ran cold.

-Her voice, that voice he loved, the voice that had called him back from the brink, cut through his terrified thoughts.
 "I'm… I either get the surgery, and I can really never love again, not even Maria-chan and Moko-san, or… or I die."

 "Or they could love you back," he offered, voice cracking.